 P.R.I.M.E.
-Finance stands for the Panel of Recognized International Market Experts in Finance.
-The institution was established to help resolve, and to assist judicial systems in the resolution of, disputes concerning complex financial transactions.
+Finance is the Panel of Recognised International Market Experts in Finance.
+This institution was established to help resolve, and to assist judicial systems in the resolution of, disputes concerning complex financial transactions.

-- dispute resolution services, including arbitration, mediation and expert opinions, determinations and risk assessment;
+- Offering exceptional dispute resolution services, including arbitration, mediation, expert opinions, determinations, and risk assessment, with unmatched geographical flexibility

 - Identifying the need for, and providing judicial training and education in international finance

 - The ongoing construction of a database of relevant specialised case law, for reference by practitioners

 P.R.I.M.E.
 Finance offers independent dispute resolution services, including mediation and arbitration.
 P.R.I.M.E. as a dispute resolution institution is unique, first and foremost, because its arbitrations are chosen from among the world's most renowned financial markets experts ensuring swift and competent adjudication.
 P.R.I.M.E. is also geographically flexible and exercises a superior degree of independence.